CBD Dosage Chart: How Much To Take For Best Results

 Your sensitivity to CBD and other cannabinoids affects how strongly you feel a given dose.

-3. Your primary wellness goals
+3. Primary wellness goals

-Goals like everyday relief, inflammation support, deep relaxation, and sleep balance call for different CBD dosage ranges.
+Goals like everyday relief, inflammation support, deep relaxation, and sleep balance may call for different CBD dosage ranges.

 Of the three, body weight shapes your dosage needs the most, so we’ll start there.